 On two counts: First, the Senate is balking at approving a renewal of the Patriots' Act (and it's due to expire in two weeks).
 He did not try to hide his anger--he iterated that the Senate is irresponsibly interfering with the security of the nation.
-Second, the New York Times, having held from publication a full year the knowledge that he had authorized the National Security Agency to monitor certain communications between suspected terrorists at home and abroad, finally spilled the beans yesterday.
+Second, the New York Times, having held from publication a full year the

 So now begins another in a series of bad weeks for the president.
 To get it started, Democrat Senator Russ Feingold, the official Democrat response to the president's statement, had a tantrum, saying that the president's attitude and actions were unprecedented and shocking.